GameServerManagers/LinuxGSM-Docs/FAQ.md

 The user that you're running LGSM with doesn't own all of its files.

+**Getting rid of bad practice**

-**Case 1)** You've been uploading files as root or any other user that is not your gameserver user.
+**Case 1)** You've been uploading files as root or any other user than your gameserver user.
 If you're logging into your FTP as root, you must know that this is wrong on so many levels and must consider using a better method urgently.
 Here is an [example](https://gist.github.com/UltimateByte/229c17b3c48ca10080c5e56b5513e476) of a simple user based FTP set in 2 minutes with proftpd.

 **Case 2)** You've been downloading/extracting/copying files as root instead of the appropriate user.
 Just don't, do it as the user, OR, if you're obstinate, then at least chown files afterwards.